mohitkesarwani/Bitcoin-notifications/README.md

 ## Logging

-Each API request to Twelve Data is logged to the console.
+Each API request to CryptoCompare is logged to the console.
 Successful requests are prefixed with `[API]` and cache hits with `[CACHE]`.
 Errors are logged with `[API]` followed by the error message so they can be viewed in platforms like Railway or Render.